Written by Dion Jay Tality

 What Is Nearshore BPO?

-Nearshore BPO refers to outsourcing business processes to a service provider in a nearby country.
-In this type of outsourcing, the service provider and the client company are usually in the same geographic region or share a similar time zone.
+Nearshore BPO entails the practice of outsourcing business processes to a service provider located in a neighboring country.
+Typically, in this outsourcing form, the service provider and the client company are situated within the same geographical region or share a similar time zone.

-Example: Nearshore BPO helped Slack grow and succeed.
-Due to a lack of expertise and technology, the company hired the Canadian design team of MetaLab to develop the app’s beta version.
-What started as a simple messaging app became a robust online business communication platform.
+Example: Consider the case of Slack’s expansion and success.
+Faced with a shortage of expertise and technology, the company engaged the services of MetaLab, a Canadian design team, to develop the beta version of their application.
+What initially commenced as a basic messaging app became a robust online business communication platform.

 What Is Offshore BPO?